What is Identity Theft?

 - TransUnion: 1-800-680-7289

-Also, report the crime to the police, request information on fraudulent accounts, and request additional free credit reports.
+Report the crime to the police.
 You can also see the Office of Privacy Protection Checklist for more information.

 - Protect your Social Security Number